 - Their laying hens produce 300 dozen eggs every day.

-- Hens and chickens are kept in outdoor shelters that are moved daily to provide access to fresh grass all the time.
+- Hens and chickens are kept in wooden garden sheds (which act as shelters) that are moved daily to provide access to fresh grass all the time.
 The shelters have roofs to protect chickens from aerial predators like owls.

 - It takes about 49 days to grow a chicken on Sunworks Farm (versus 36 days for a conventionally grown chicken).